-It’s the 4th part of the Craft in Style Subscription Box March 2019.
+This DIY was the 4th part of the Craft in Style Subscription Box from March 2019.
 March is all about light.
-This kit includes the basics you will need to understand lighting, lamps, or electricity.
+This kit included the basics you will need to understand lighting, lamps, or electricity.

 The March Craft in Style DIY’s in Order:

 Part 1: How to Make a Paper Circuit